 Turning into a belt bag, it can be worn close to the shoulder and across your front.
 The strap adjusts all the way to 41.7”.
 I like the big buckle that makes a “snap” sound when you close it, and I also like the two elastics that hold the strap as it is adjusted into its different lengths.

 Since getting this belt bag, we’ve seen so many people wearing this product as we’re walking around where we live, and when we’re out and about.
 It seems it’s super popular and we’ve even had some friends buy it since we wrote about it here.
-For these reasons, we’re naming it the #1 best belt bag in this list that you’ll want to consider for your travels!
+For these reasons, we’re naming it the #1 best belt bag in this list that you’ll want to consider for your travels.

-For features, it has zippered pockets and an easy-access exterior pocket, along with one interior pocket for stashing valuables.
-At a volume of 1 liter, remember that the Everywhere Belt Bag was built to hold essentials.
-I tried out the 2L version, and it doesn’t feel big at all, to the point where I can’t believe it is a 2-liter belt bag.
+It has zippered pockets and an easy-access exterior pocket, along with one interior pocket for stashing valuables.
+I tried out the 2L version, and it holds a dab more than the 1L.
 It fits my wallet, my phone and my keys, and has space for a bunch of other daily essentials.
+Either one also makes a really nice gift for someone who’s always on the go.

 lululemon Everywhere Belt Bag 1L